-Data from Korean Circulation Journal - Curated by Toby Galbraith - Date available
+Data from Korean Circulation Journal - Curated by Marshall Pearce - Date available

 Background and objectives: When monotherapy is inadequate for blood pressure control, the next step is either to continue monotherapy in increased doses or to add another antihypertensive agent.
 However, direct comparison of double-dose monotherapy versus combination therapy has rarely been done.
 The objective of this study is to compare 10 mg of amlodipine with an amlodipine/valsartan 5/160 mg combination in patients whose blood pressure control is inadequate with amlodipine 5 mg.

 Subjects and methods: This study was conducted as a multicenter, open-label, randomized controlled trial.
 Men and women aged 20-80 who were diagnosed as having hypertension, who had been on amlodipine 5 mg monotherapy for at least 4 weeks, and whose daytime mean systolic blood pressure (SBP) ≥135 mmHg or diastolic blood pressure (DBP) ≥85 mmHg on 24-hour ambulatory blood pressure monitoring (ABPM) were randomized to amlodipine (A) 10 mg or amlodipine/valsartan (AV) 5/160 mg group.
 Follow-up 24-hour ABPM was done at 8 weeks after randomization.